marunaderieg/URL_shortener_REST_API/README.md

 <br><br>**Example:** Call http://127.0.0.1:8080/F8eiKwl9 and you will be redirected to https://drewderieg.com/thisIsAVeryLongUrl.

 ## Installation
+To build and run go you must have a current GoLang installation on your system.
+Visit https://go.dev/doc/install for more information.

 Since this API is deploying a SQLite database you must ensure that:
 - you set the environment variable `CGO_ENABLED=1`
 - you have `gcc` compile present within your path